pingao2019/Graphs/projects/graph/README.md

 ## Part 4: Implement Depth-First Traversal using Recursion

 Write a function within your Graph class that takes takes a starting node as an argument, then performs DFT using recursion.
 Your function should print the resulting nodes in the order they were visited.
-Note that there are multiple valid paths that may be printed.
+Note that there are multiple valid paths that may be printed. e.g   A function can call other functions.
+It is even possible for the function to call itself.
+These types of construct are termed as recursive functions.

 ## Part 5: Implement Breadth-First Search